VBA Barcode Macro & Functions Tutorial

 Functions for the Universal Barcode Font

-All functions listed below are preceded with IDAutomation_Uni_.* They may only be used with the IDAutomation Universal Barcode Font Advantage™ and are supplied in the IDAutomation_UniversalFont_VBA.bas or the IDAutomationWindowsDLLVBA.bas file which also requires the installation of the product EXE file in order for the macro to function because they access an installed IDAutomationNativeFontEncoder.dll that is provided within the package.
+All functions listed below are preceded with IDAutomation_Uni_.* They may only be used with the IDAutomation Universal Barcode Font Advantage™ and are supplied in the IDAutomation_UniversalFont_VBA.bas or the IDAutomationWindowsDLLVBA.bas file which also requires the installation of the product EXE file for the macro to function because they access an installed IDAutomationNativeFontEncoder.dll that is provided within the package.

 Note: Excel 2004 for Mac requires the functions to be lowercase.
 Ex: idautomation_uni_c128